-Archives Special Collections collects, preserves, and provides access to historical and other ephemeral primary source materials, including rare, one-of-a-kind documents, books, and ephemera.
+Special Archival Collections of the GG Archives Seeks to collect, preserve, and provide access to historical and other ephemeral primary source materials, including rare, one-of-a-kind documents, books, and ephemera.

 He has held that the best way for a man to promote his own interests was to be a wise, large, faithful public servant, and he maintained to his friends that he had always had that in view, and that he was not governed by selfish motives in what he did.

 Edward Jenner was an English country doctor who pioneered vaccination.
 Jenner's discovery in 1796 that inoculation with cowpox gave immunity to smallpox was an enormous medical breakthrough and has saved countless lives.